Andy916/power-surge/README.md

 ## 🧠 Notes
 This game isn’t great — but it’s real.
 I’m keeping it here as part of my development history.

-## 📄 License
+## 📝 License

-This project does not use a formal license.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.